TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 #### `profiles-timeframe-<type>.csv` and `profiles-rep-periods-<type>.csv`

-For each `type` defined in either `assets-*-periods-profiles` or `flows-rep-periods-profiles`, one of these files must exist.
-They store the profile data as indexed by a profile name.
+One of these files must exist for each `type` defined in either `assets-*-periods-profiles` or `flows-rep-periods-profiles`.
+For example, if the file `assets-rep-periods-profiles.csv` defines an availability profile, the file `profiles-rep-periods-availability.csv` includes the profile data.
+The files store the profile data as indexed by a profile name.

 #### [`assets-rep-periods-partitions.csv`](@id asset-rep-periods-partitions-definition)

 Contains a description of the [partition](@ref Partition) for each asset with respect to representative periods.
-If not specified, each asset will have the same time resolution as representative period.
+If not specified, each asset will have the exact time resolution as the representative period.

 To specify the desired resolution, there are currently three options, based on the value of the column `specification`.
-The column `partition` serves to specify the partitions in the specification given by the column `specification`.
+The column `partition` serves to define the partitions in the specification given by the column `specification`.

 -   `specification = uniform`: Set the resolution to a uniform amount, i.e., a time block is made of X time steps.
 The number X is defined in the column `partition`.
 The number of time steps in the representative period must be divisible by `X`.
 -   `specification = explicit`: Set the resolution according to a list of numbers separated by `;` on the `partition`.
 Each number in the list is the number of time steps for that time block.
 For instance, `2;3;4` means that there are three time blocks, the first has 2 time steps, the second has 3 time steps, and the last has 4 time steps.
 The sum of the number of time steps must be equal to the total number of time steps in that representative period.